FrancesCoronel/personal-website-v3/content/posts/2015-01-06-interview-with-designation.md

 - Once you confirm your participation, they'll shoot an invoice for your deposit
 - Remaining tuition is due 2 weeks before class starts
 - You get set up with an account on [Lynda.com](https://lynda.com "Lynda") once you pay the first deposit.
-- The total cost of the program is $6K.
+- The total cost of the program is <!-- prettier-ignore -->$6K.
 - You have to officially confirm your acceptance no later than 1 week from today (I made sure to explain to Will I would need more time to make my decision, and he understood, so again, kudos to Will and his quick feedback!).